2½-ton 6×6 truck: History

-In 1939–1940 the U.S. Army Ordnance Corps was developing a 2 1/2-ton (5,000 lbs, 2,300 kg) load-rated 6×6 tactical cargo truck that could operate off-road in all weather.
+In 1939–1940, the U.S. Army Ordnance Corps was developing a 2 1/2-ton (5,000 lbs, 2,300 kg) load-rated 6×6 tactical cargo truck that could operate off-road in all weather.
 Dump, semi-tractor, tanker, and other bodies were also planned.

 Yellow Coach (a GM company), Studebaker, International Harvester, and REO Motor Car Company submitted designs, all except REO's were accepted and in production by 1941.
 Yellow's CCKW became the Army standard, International's M-5-6 became Navy and Marine Corps standard, and Studebaker's US6 was built for export to allied countries.
 REO built the Studebaker design.

-In the late 1940s the military needed a new standard truck.
+In the late 1940s, the military needed a new standard truck.
 Chrysler, GMC, REO, and Studebaker submitted designs.
 The REO design was standardized for all services as the M35, and continued standard until 1990.
-The GMC was classed as substitute standard M135 in the US but became standard in Canada.
+The GMC was classed as substitute standard M135 in the U.S. but became standard in Canada.